xmzt/crpy/lexr/README.md

 ## Opinion section

-My instinct is to utilize functionality of the python interpreter directly, rather than write more code implementing a custom interpreter, but I found the resulting grammars in straight python overly verbose and cluttered with punctuation.
+My instinct is to utilize functionality of the Python interpreter directly, rather than write more code implementing a custom interpreter, but I found the resulting grammars in straight Python overly verbose and cluttered with punctuation.
 Memories of perl.

-One idea was to use python's ast parser for expressions and translate that into different output targets, rather than write my own parser / ast.
-However, the node graph system would still be outside this and I would need to deal with python discouraging multiple statements per line, or suffer a grammar that is 600 lines long and 18 columns wide.
+One idea was to use Python's ast parser for expressions and translate that into different output targets, rather than write my own parser / ast.
+However, the node graph system would still be outside this and I would need to deal with Python discouraging multiple statements per line, or suffer a grammar that is 600 lines long and 18 columns wide.
 Both of these issues would require significant amounts of ugly, clunky code.